$L^p$-Boundedness of the Covariant Riesz Transform on Differential Forms for $p>2$: Abstract

-{ The $L^p$-boundedness for $p>2$ of the covariant Riesz transform on differential forms is proved for a class of non-compact weighted Riemannian manifolds under certain curvature and volume growth conditions, which in particular settles a conjecture of Baumgarth, Devyver and G\"uneysu~\cite{BDG-23}.
-As an application, the Calder\'on-Zygmund inequality for $p> 2$ is derived on weighted manifolds, which extends the recent work \cite{CCT} on manifolds without weight.}
+on differential forms over a class of complete weighted Riemannian manifolds.
+The proof is based on an heat-kernel criterion involving local volume doubling, heat kernel upper estimates, Kato-type curvature control, and gradient bounds for the heat semigroup on forms.
+Under curvature-dimension assumptions and Kato-type curvature bounds, this criterion applies and yields boundedness for all sufficiently large \(\sigma\).
+In particular, in the unweighted case, the result confirms a conjecture of Baumgarth, Devyver and Güneysu~\cite{BDG-23}.
+As an application, we obtain Calderón--Zygmund inequalities for \(p>2\) on weighted manifolds, which extends the recent work \cite{CCT} on manifolds without weight. }